BestFloww/BestFlow/README.md

 ### Frontend Terminal

-In this terminal, run `cd back-end` to navigate to our backend folder, `npm install` to stay up-to-date, and then run `npm start` where our react app will run in http://localhost:3000/ in your browser.
+In this terminal, run `cd front-end` to navigate to our backend folder, `npm install` to stay up-to-date, and then run `npm start` where our react app will run in http://localhost:3000/ in your browser.

 ## Testing/How to Check Test Coverage: